GoogleCloudPlatform/monitoring-dashboard-samples/alerts/couchdb/README.md

 The "thresholdValue" can be adjusted based adjusted depending on what is considered to be a low request rate.

 ## High server error rate alert
 The server error rate is derived from processing access logs status code.
-The server error rate value is the number of 5xx status codes / total status codes per 5 minutes.
-When the server error rate spikes suddenly, then you have a high priority server problem as clients are experiencing 5xx errors and are not being served successfully.
+The server error rate value is the number of 5xx status codes per 5 minute window.
+When the server error rate spikes suddenly, then you have a high priority server problem as backends are experiencing 5xx errors and clients are not being served successfully.

 ### Prerequisites